Current status + progress

 Turning the tide against AIDS will require more concentrated focus on adolescents and young people

 Adolescents and young people represent a growing share of people living with HIV worldwide.
-In 2017 alone, 590,000 young people between the ages of 15 to 24 were newly infected with HIV, of whom 250,000 were adolescents between the ages of 15 and 19.
-To compound this, most recent data indicate that only 23 per cent of adolescent girls and 17 per cent of adolescent boys aged 15-19 in Eastern and Southern Africa – the region most affected by HIV – have been tested for HIV in the past 12 months and received the result of the last test.
+In 2019 alone, 460,000 [260,000-680,000] young people between the ages of 10 to 24 were newly infected with HIV, of whom 170,000 [53,000-340,000] were adolescents between the ages of 10 and 19.
+To compound this, most recent data indicate that only 27 per cent of adolescent girls and 16 per cent of adolescent boys aged 15-19 in Eastern and Southern Africa – the region most affected by HIV – have been tested for HIV in the past 12 months and received the result of the last test.
 The testing rates in West and Central Africa and South Asia are even lower.
-If current trends continue, hundreds of thousands more will become HIV-positive in the coming years and delay to be initiated on life-saving treatment.
-Additionally, AIDS-related deaths among adolescents have increased over the past decade while decreasing among all other age groups, which can be largely attributed to a generation of children infected with HIV perinatally who are growing into adolescence.
+If current trends continue, hundreds of thousands more will become HIV-positive in the coming years, and without knowing their status, adolescents will miss out on life-saving treatment.
+Additionally, a large population of children infected with HIV perinatally over the last decade are growing into adolescence.

 In 2015, UNICEF and UNAIDS, in partnership with other international health and development partners, launched ALL IN! to End Adolescent AIDS.
 This global initiative established 2020 targets towards ending the AIDS epidemic among adolescents by 2030.
 To achieve this, it is critical to accelerate efforts to address the epidemic among adolescents.